Pragmatismo/Pigrow/README.md

 scripts to be called by cron;

+To add a one of the following timelapse programs to cron simply use;

+       sudo crontab -e

+and at the bottom of the file after the explanation of how it works add the line;

+       */1 * * * * python /home/pi/Pigrow/scripts/camcap_text_simple.py

+This will run the script and take an image every one min.

               Camera -
                      - camcap.py - captures just a single image for
                      - camcap_text_simple.py - captures image and adds date and sensor data to it.
             !!!!     - camcap_text_colour.py - text colour changes according to sensor data.

+To set up a 12:12 light cycle simple add the two lines;

+     0 10 * * * python /home/pi/pigrow3/lamp_on.py
+     0 22 * * * python /home/pi/pigrow3/lamp_off.py

+This turns the lamp on at ten am and off at ten pm.
+Try not to turn on fans and lamps at exactly the same time, it will work but both items cause power-spikes which if combined might trip your RCD.

               Relay -
                     - lamp_on / off - actuates lamp relay